Bringing Medication to Denmark

 • Please contact the DIS North American Office if you have any questions

-2. If you find your medication is available in Denmark, you cannot fill a U.S. prescription in Denmark.
+2. If you find your medication is available in Denmark, note that you cannot fill a U.S. prescription in Denmark.
 Instead, to fill a prescription, you need to make an appointment with a Danish doctor who may be willing to write you a prescription.
 Read more about visiting a doctor in Denmark here.
-Additional info:
+Please contact the North American Office to discuss this process as there are often limitations to the the types of medication that certain doctors can prescribe.
+Some medications must be prescribed by a specialist, which may require extra steps to be taken prior to your arrival in Denmark.

-• You need to bring documentation for your condition from your home doctor, as well as information about the specific type of medication you take to facilitate the conversation
+• You will need to bring documentation for your condition from your home doctor, as well as information about the specific type of medication you take to facilitate the conversation.

-• It is the Danish doctor who decides whether or not you will need the prescription here in Denmark, not yourself, or your home doctor.
-Discuss with your U.S. doctor whether you wish to take this risk, and have a backup plan
+• It is the Danish doctor who decides whether you will need the prescription in Denmark, not yourself, or your home doctor.
+Discuss with your U.S. doctor whether you wish to take this risk, and have a backup plan.

 3. If you find that your medication is not available in Denmark: Discuss with your doctor, well in advance of travel, the options for switching to a medication you can either bring with you or receive in Denmark.
 Any change in treatment may require an adjustment period and close monitoring by a medical professional, which you will want to undertake while still in the U.S.